ionic-team/ionic-framework/core/src/components/toast/readme.md

 The toast can be dismissed automatically after a specific amount of time by passing the number of milliseconds to display it in the `duration` of the toast options.
 If a button with a role of `"cancel"` is added, then that button will dismiss the toast.
 To dismiss the toast after creation, call the `dismiss()` method on the instance.

+## Icons

+An icon can be added next to the content inside of the toast.
+In general, icons in toasts should be used to add additional style or context, not to grab the user's attention or elevate the priority of the toast.
+If you wish to convey a higher priority message to the user or guarantee a response, we recommend using an [Alert](../alert) instead.

 <!-- Auto Generated Below -->